cambrian/vest-hs/vest-base/README.md

 # vest-base

-Vest standard library.
-Use with
+Vest standard library (built on Protolude).
+Usage:
 ```
 import Vest
 ```

-The other top-level modules package other imports in a friendly way (since Haskell has poor support for module hierarchies) and are intended to be imported qualified.
-E.g.
+The other top-level modules package imports in a friendly way (since Haskell has poor support for module hierarchies) and are intended to be imported qualified.
+For instance:
 ```
 import qualified Db
 import qualified Stream
 ```

-The Test module is an exception and should be imported unqualified.
+The `Test` module is an exception and should be imported unqualified.

-(built on top of Protolude).